WELCOME TO GONFALON6

 Domus Aurea (35 minutes)

-Gonfalone6 Palace is an extraordinary starting point for walking tours in the heart of the city of Rome; it is just a short walk from Via Giulia, a historic 16th-century street that offers a unique set of palaces.
+Palazzo Gonfalone6 is an extraordinary starting point for walking tours in the heart of the city of Rome; it is just a short walk from Via Giulia, a historic 16th-century street that offers a unique set of palaces.